seltzer1717/just-maven-clojurescript-archetype/README.md

   - `just-maven-clojurescript-aws-archetype` for ClojureScript AWS projects
 - I will try to add more when I think there is another pattern worth sharing
 - It should be clear now that these `just-maven` archetypes let you have full control over the build process and don't constrain you to proprietary command line tools or plugins that may or may not be maintained.
-- The idea is for YOU to customize your own `pom.xml` file that best suites your needs.
+- The idea is for **YOU** to customize your own `pom.xml` file in a way that best suites your needs.
 - Remember that Maven is a very mature solution.
 If you need some compile, test, package, or deploy feature, chances are, Maven already supports it with some existing plugin.